resel143/Flutterapps/README.md

 # Flutterapps
-This repo includes flutter apps made by me
+This repo includes flutter apps made by me!